edorrough/CLEAR/README.md

 #### Contact Us Page
 To edit the Contact Page navigate to [ContactUS.js](https://bitbucket.org/rj218/clearrepo/src/master/Server/client/src/components/contactUS/ContactUS.js) to edit the content.
 Here you will find a form ```<div className="contact-page-container">```.
 You can edit the contact information displayed here.
 To edit the styling navigate to [ContactUS.scss](https://bitbucket.org/rj218/clearrepo/src/master/Server/client/src/components/contactUS/ContactUS.scss).
 ---
+#### Admin Panel
+To edit the Admin Panel navigate to the [AdminApp](https://bitbucket.org/rj218/clearrepo/src/master/Server/client/src/components/AdminApp/) directory.
+The Admin panel is based on a login token and verifies with MongoDB [here](https://bitbucket.org/rj218/clearrepo/src/master/Server/routes/userLogin.js).
+The landing page has been left blank and can be customized in [AdminApp.scss](https://bitbucket.org/rj218/clearrepo/src/master/Server/client/src/components/AdminApp/).
+Within the [/AdminApp/components](https://bitbucket.org/rj218/clearrepo/src/master/Server/client/src/components/AdminApp/components/) directory you can customize
+each page's style such as the navigation bar or user page.

+---
 ## **Deployment:**
 ---